byjlw/github-repo-analysis/docs/design.md

    - Maintain data accuracy across date ranges

 3. Visualization:
+   - Place new chart functions in the appropriate specialized module
+   - Leverage common functionality from chart_base.py and chart_utils.py
-   - Follow established chart formatting
+   - Follow established chart formatting and styling conventions
-   - Support standard date range parameters
+   - Support standard date range parameters in all chart functions
-   - Maintain consistent output handling
+   - Maintain consistent output handling across all chart types
+   - Update chart.py to re-export any new functions for backward compatibility